Nathanduggan/myhabitatjourney/README.md

 which demonstrates the impact their work can have in countries like Malawi.
 The Second \is a video that depicts how a Habitat Home can instil hope for families. */.

+## Technologies Used:
+Bootstrap for modern styling with responsive navigation, tables and cards.
+Javascript for implementation of JSON files, pagination, button and search functionality.
+Jquery and Popper Js for Bootstrap functionality.
+Google fonts for fast loading on Exo 2 font.
+<a href="https://json.org/" rel="nofollow">JSON</a> for building a quasi database of records in JSON that can be loaded to individual pages.
+[Github Pages (https://pages.github.com/) to host the site.
+Figma for mock ups of the site.

 ## Testing.

 ##### Navigation Bar: